-The Management Board would be able to vary the requirements specified in this FMP as a part of adaptive management in order to conserve the cobia resource.
-Specifically, the Management Board would be able to change target fishing mortality rates, harvest specifications, or other measures designed to prevent overfishing of the stock complex or any spawning component.
-Such changes would be instituted to be effective on the first fishing day of the following year, but may be put in place at an alternative time when deemed necessary by the Management Board.
+The Management Board may vary the requirements specified in this FMP as a part of adaptive management in order to conserve the cobia resource.
+Specifically, the Management Board may change target fishing mortality rates, harvest specifications, or other measures designed to prevent overfishing of the stock complex or any spawning component.
+Such changes shall be instituted to become effective on the first fishing day of the following year, but may be put in place at an alternative time when deemed necessary by the Management Board.